gReis89/weather-forecast/README.md

 ## Improvements

-- improve UI and UX
+- Improve UI and UX
-- improve code coverage
+- Improve code coverage
-- add more weather information(pressure, humidity, wind)
+- Add more weather information(pressure, humidity, wind)
-- allow users to choose the city to be forecasted
+- Allow users to choose the city to be forecasted
+- Error handling

 ## Developer Notes